The Adventures of Rivella: Plot summary

-The novel begins with a conventional exchange between with the fictive characters of Chevalier D'Aumont and Sir Charles Lovemore who are parlaying in conversation within the Somerset-House Garden.
+The novel begins with a conventional exchange between with the fictive characters of Chevalier D'Aumont and Sir Charles Lovemore who are parlaying in conversation within the garden of the Somerset House.
 During this exchange Sir Charles Lovemore accentuates his personal interactions and affections for Rivella.
 For Janet Todd, Rivella was born plain between two beautiful sisters.
 Lovemore indicates to D'Aumont, and indirectly to Manley's readership that he is in love with Rivella, and depicts a woman that is witty, alluring, and sensual.
 However, later in the novel she descends into disgrace, as her writings are used against her during a public defamation and her subsequent imprisonment.
 Although she incurred this series of unfortunate circumstances, Rivella acquired a lifelong admirer being Sir Charles Lovemore who now is translating her story.
 After the death of her father, Rivella is easily persuaded into a bigamous marriage with an older nobleman, who becomes her guardian.
 The marriage substantiated into a violent and bigamous partnership, leaving Rivella as a fallen woman alone and without a protector.
 The narrative is made further complex when characters and their respective schemes are revealed, which continually allude to similar real-world incidents such as the deposition of James II (1688).

 Following this, Lovemore narrates Rivella's part in a major lawsuit, where she defends her personal ethics nature against individuals who are identified as unethical.
 She is ultimately found innocent of the charges laid against her.
 In Rivella's recovery, she begins using her wit and reputation to write for the stage, which stood out as the clear outlet for expression at the time for the female writer.
 True to the semi-autobiographical nature of Manley's novel, this lawsuit mirrors an actual lawsuit the Delarivier Manley was subject to in her own life.
 Subsequently, the novel begins its conclusion with Rivella demonstrating a visible re-positioning of her political and ethical attitudes into more moderate connotations.
 This undoubtedly prepared Rivella, and by association Manley for the imitate shift in 18th century political power in England.
 The novel concludes with Sir Lovemore finishing his "History of Rivella", and with D'Aumont and Lovemore setting off to find Rivella in the hope of becoming well acquainted with her and her intellectual brilliance.